jmau111/juice-shop-notes/README.md

 Coding challenges are a great support to learn how to secure a flawed app.

-Best documentation is OWASP itself, but you can find hints elsewhere...
+Best documentation is OWASP itself, but you can find hints elsewhere.

 ## TODO